 Does your company operate in the agricultural industry?
+YES

 After selecting "yes", fields for entering the data will appear.
-Based on these, emissions will be counted in the following categories: enteric fermentation, manure management, agricultural soils and soil N2O emissions.
+Based on these, emissions will be counted in the following categories: enteric fermentation, manure management, emissions from use of organic and inorganic fertilisers.